How to Find an Accountant for a Small Business

 - Who will I be working with and how will we communicate?
 This is more important than you might think.

-If your business accountant is to become a trusted partner, you’ll want to know just who you’re working with.
+How to Find an Accountant is to become a trusted partner, you’ll want to know just who you’re working with.
 If you choose to work with an accounting firm, make sure you meet face-to-face with the actual accountant that will work with your business.
 If you’re a very small business, it’s probably best to work with a similarly small accounting firm—your business will just get more attention.
 If you’re a small business working with a big firm, you might be handed off to a more junior-level accountant.

-You’ll also want to know how and when you’ll be in touch with your business accountant.
+You will also want to know how and when you’ll be in touch with your business accountant.
 Clear and frequent communication is a very important part of your relationship.
 Set expectations on how often you’ll connect, whether that will be in person, on the phone, or online.
 Will that happen weekly, monthly, or just during tax season?

 The right amount of communication depends on how much assistance you need, but you’ll want to know what you’re both getting into before you agree to take on your accountant.